-Türkiye - Syria Earthquake Emergency Language Support
+Türkiye - Syria Earthquake Emergency Language Support and Resources

-Free translation support – communicate more effectively with people affected by earthquakes in Türkiye and Syria.
+Communicate more effectively with people affected by earthquakes in Türkiye and Syria.

 Millions of people are affected by the earthquake, in areas of Türkiye and Syria where several million people have already been displaced from home.
 People need shelter, clothing, food, and information on where they can get support.
 In this linguistically diverse region, it is critical that people get information and be heard, whatever language they speak.